Salvia S. Fox

 The Child Welfare Division consists of two programs, Court Appointed Special Advocates (CASA) and Judicial Citizen Review Panels.

 The Clayton County CASA program provides essential, high-quality advocacy, intervention, and support to children who have been the victims of abuse and neglect in Clayton County.
 Trained CASA volunteers, working in concert with the Juvenile Court staff, provide support services and bring relevant information, resources, and recommendations to the court in the best interests of the children they serve.
-Clayton County CASA is also affiliated with National CASA, Georgia CASA, and Metro Atlanta CASA.
-Our CASA program is also supported by the Friends of Clayton County CASA and its affiliate organization, Ambassadors Behind CASA.
+Clayton County CASA is also affiliated with National CASA and Georgia CASA.
+Our CASA program is also supported by the Friends of Clayton County CASA advisory board.

-For more information on Clayton County CASA or to become a CASA Volunteer, please contact CASA Training Supervisor, Griffin Shirley, at 678.610.1061.
+For more information on Clayton County CASA or to become a CASA Volunteer, please contact CASA Training Supervisor, Meredith Smith, at 678.610.1061.

 The Judicial Citizen Review Panel (JCRP) is a program of the Georgia Council of Juvenile Court Judges.
 Its purpose is to assist judges in determining the most appropriate permanency plan for children in foster care.
 JCRPs consist of a cross-section of volunteers from the community, who are screened and trained to acquaint them with the process of foster care review.
 Panel volunteers serve on one of nine panels, who meet one day a month to review the cases of children placed in the foster care by the Juvenile Court.
 Panel volunteers make recommendations to the judge assigned to the case on what should happen next in the case.
 The judge has final authority in all matters that appear before the JCRP.

-For more information about the Judicial Citizen Review Panel program or to become a volunteer, please contact JCRP Coordinator, Annell Graniela, at 770.473.5961.
+For more information about the Judicial Citizen Review Panel program or to become a volunteer, please contact JCRP Coordinator, Annell Hudson, at 770.473.5961.